jhylin/Portfolio-projects/README.md

 #### Project in the pipeline:
 #### Long COVID syndromes
-* Aim to look at recent data in 2022
+* Aim to look at recent data in 2022 (previous work in SQL and Tableau were based on data from 2021)
+* Plan to use R mainly in data analysis
-* Data searching stage
+* Data searching stage currently

 ---